Mammals of Mount Diablo State Park

 Coyotes are abundant on Mount Diablo, but are rarely seen.
 Campers and park residents often hear them at night.
 The coyote eats mainly rodents and carrion.
 Despite its reputation, the coyote rarely kills livestock.
 It will feed on any dead animal it can find.

-The badger has been sighted on Mount Diablo but has not been seen recently.
-It may have become extinct from the mountain.
+The badger, thought to be extinct, has been sighted more recently on Mount Diablo.
 Badgers eat gophers and ground squirrels which they catch by digging them up.

 Raccoon (seen regularly)